 Here is a complete kit that you will need for this setup:

-Alternatively, a complete kit that includes a 25 ft. cable with adapters and the SDR is also available here.
+Alternatively, a complete kit that includes a 25 ft. cable with adapters and the receiver is also available here.

 Easiest Antenna to set up and get started.